-Repeat posoleucel dosing was generally well-tolerated in the preliminary analysis, with no unanticipated safety signals.
-The observed rates and severity of graft versus host disease did not exceed those expected in this high-risk allo-HCT patient population.
-Two (9%) treatment-related serious adverse events were reported.
+Treatment with up to seven doses of posoleucel over 12 weeks was generally well tolerated with no unanticipated safety signals.
+Rates of GVHD were similar in frequency and severity to those expected in this high-risk allo-HCT population.
+Three (12%) treatment-related serious adverse events were reported.
+No episodes of cytokine release syndrome were reported.